Phase 1. Installing the application

 - Find the application.

 - Buy it.
-First 30 days are free.
-You can install the app anytime.
+The first 30 days are free.
+You can uninstall the app at any moment.

-- Ensure it has appeared on the "Apps/Manage" admin's page.
+- Ensure it appears on the "Apps/Manage" admin's page.

 Phase 2.
 Getting a VK API token

 - Select the options you need.
 At least it should be "Allow access to community messages" and optionally "Allow the application to control community".
 Use the latter if you don't want to configure other things manually.

 - Confirm creation by entering a secret code from SMS (it depends on your VK security settings).

 - Copy your token and store it for future usage.
 If you want to see it later, you'll need to enter an SMS code again.

 Phase 3.
 Creating an account for the community messages.

 - Go to Zendesk's "Channel integrations".